Roasted Acorn Squash Slices with Maple Brown Butter Sauce

 Transfer the squash slices to a serving platter.
 Reheat the reserved sauce until warm then drizzle it over the squash.
 If you’d like, sprinkle with chopped parsley and nuts.
 Serve warm.

-Do Ahead: The brown butter sauce and the roasted squash slices can be made several hours in advance (leave them at room temperature).
-Before serving, reheat the squash and the sauce (drizzle the squash with the sauce right before serving).
+Do Ahead: The roasted squash slices and brown butter sauce can be made several hours in advance.
+Store them separately at room temperature.
+Before serving, reheat the squash in a 400 degree oven until warmed through and reheat the sauce on the stovetop.

 - This recipe also works with other winter squash varieties, such as butternut, buttercup or delicata (if using delicata squash, check the slices early, as they cook faster).